Codecademy/docs/content/html/concepts/attributes/terms/class/class.md

   - 'paths/front-end-engineer-career-path'
 ---

-A **`class`** is a HTML attribute used to select one or more elements for CSS styling or JavaScript purposes.
+A **`class`** is an HTML attribute used to select one or more elements for CSS styling or JavaScript purposes.

 ## For Styling